 - (the presence of back pain and abdominal pain may suggest this but the patient’s reasonable haemodynamic state, lack of radio-radial delay, normal chest X-ray, and a more likely alternate cause make this less likely)

-I returned on Monday morning to find that the patient had been reviewed by the surgeons who had identified his abdomen was ‘tense’ and ‘rigid’ (their words) but given his level of respiratory distress that the problem was not intra-abdominal and that he should be managed for pneumonia and/or acute asthma.
+I returned after the weekend to find that the patient had been reviewed by the surgeons who had identified his abdomen was ‘tense’ and ‘rigid’ (their words) but given his level of respiratory distress that the problem was not intra-abdominal and that he should be managed for pneumonia and/or acute asthma.

 Of course a saddle pulmonary embolus can account for severe respiratory distress in the context of a clinically and radiologically clear chest, but a saddle pulmonary embolus is primarily a haemodynamic problem.
 This patient’s problem was not primarily haemodynamic.
 Also in my experience it is only intermediate pulmonary emboli that cause pleuritic chest pain (owing to pleural infarction resulting from a more distal embolus).
 Saddle pulmonary emboli result in severe circulatory failure, and pleural infarction is unlikely to occur before much more clinically obvious circulatory collapse.